xumulus/magento2-fast-product-images/README.md

 # Theme Modifications

-If you are using a packaged theme and it includes a ../Magento_Catalog/templates/product/veiw/gallery.phtml, it may require modification.
+If you are using a packaged theme, and it includes a ../Magento_Catalog/templates/product/veiw/gallery.phtml, it may require modification.

 # Sample Theme Modifications